Namibia Safari

 Okonjima Nature Reserve

-Midway between the spectacular Etosha National Park and the capital city of Windhoek, lies the well-known Okonjima Nature Reserve.
+Midway between the spectacular Etosha National Park and the capital city of Windhoek lies the well-known Okonjima Nature Reserve.
 The 22 000 hectare nature reserve is home to AfriCAT, a carnivore sanctuary, which gives the captive cats a second chance to be released back into the wild and become completely independent hunters in a protected area right in the middle of commercial cattle farmland.
-Visitors can enjoy a stay at a variety of excellent accommodation options including everything from luxury villas to secluded camping.
-Don't miss the opportunity to enjoy thrilling cat-tracking guided safaris, leopard-spotting, off-road night drives and learn about local San culture along the Bushmen trail.
+Visitors can enjoy a stay at a variety of excellent accommodation options, including everything from luxury villas to secluded camping.
+Don't miss the opportunity to enjoy thrilling cat-tracking guided safaris, leopard spotting, and off-road night drives and learn about local San culture along the Bushmen trail.

 Food